 Wednesday, April 29, 2014

-Lecture at 7 pm
+Reception 6pm - Lecture 7 pm

 Hasan Elahi is an interdisciplinary artist whose work examines issues of surveillance, citizenship, migration, transport, and borders and frontiers.
 His work has been presented in numerous exhibitions at venues worldwide and has spoken to broad range of audiences on his work at the Tate Modern, Einstein Forum, the American Association of Artificial Intelligence, the International Association of Privacy Professionals, World Economic Forum, and at TED Global.
 His work is frequently in the media and has appeared on Al Jazeera, Fox News, and on The Colbert Report.
 He is currently Associate Professor of Art at University of Maryland.